wet-boew/wet-boew-documentation/research/2020-37-research-a11y-sit.md

 There should be better solutions we can discuss.
 A low-tech solution might be adding tooltips for each step.

+### Bullet item 15

-### The alert component example will be better if it was wrapped inside a "section" element
+> The alert component example will be better if it was wrapped inside a "section" element

+(*comment made by duboisp on November 12, 2020*)

 You are absolutely right.